Product Design in 2020 is what website design was in 2005

 Back in 2005 websites were mostly static online brochures that acted as an extension to your business card.

 They normally consisted of the following information pages: home, about, products/services, image gallery and content.
+If you were really advanced you had Google Analytics “installed”.

 Us website design professionals called websites that had a database behind them “Dynamic Websites”.

-The Content management System or CMS was an initialism only “IT people” had heard of.
+CMS was an initialism only “IT people” had heard of.

 I say “IT people” because if you did anything mildly related to the internet back in 2005 you were also expected to fix friend’s and family’s computers if they asked you.